 Dental Complications of Eating Disorders

 Dietary habits can and do play a role in oral health.
 Everyone has heard from their dentist that eating too much sugar can lead to cavities, but did you know that high intake of acidic “diet” foods can have an equally devastating effect on your teeth?
-Changes in the mouth are often times the first physical signs of an eating disorder.
-If you are experiencing any of these symptoms, talk with your dentist about ways to care for your teeth and mouth.
-There are methods for improving your oral health while you are seeking help to change harmful eating habits.
+Changes in the mouth are oftentimes the first physical signs of an eating disorder.
+The harmful habits and nutritional deficiencies that often accompany disordered eating can have severe consequences on one’s dental health.

+If you are experiencing any dental symptoms, talk with your dentist about ways to care for your teeth and mouth.
+If you notice these symptoms in a loved one, you may use your observations to initiate a respectful conversation about your concerns.
+There are methods for improving oral health while seeking help to change harmful eating habits.